-General and late-breaking abstracts should present new research in HIV, hepatitis viruses, SARS-CoV-2, monkeypox, and other viral infections and their related conditions.
-The CROI Scientific Program Committee and external reviewers review and score submissions.
-Abstracts are selected on the basis of their medical and scientific significance, timeliness, quality of data and methodology, and adherence to specific format requirements described below.
+General and late-breaking abstracts that present new research in HIV, hepatitis viruses, SARS-CoV-2 (including Long COVID), mpox, and their related conditions are eligible for presentation at the Conference on Retroviruses and Opportunistic Infections (CROI).
+Abstracts are selected based on their medical and scientific significance, timeliness, quality of data and methodology, and adherence to the guidelines described below.
+Click the section title to display the relevant guidelines.

 Requirements for Authorship: Authors listed in the abstract should conform to the International Committee of Medical Journal Editors (ICMJE) recommendations for authorship: